PMassicotte/stats-denmark-2019/03_introduction_data_manipulation.md

 #### Exercise #1

 Open and explore your data in R and start exploring them.

-If you already have you data for the class report it might be a good idea to see if you can import them into R.

 > - Data types as expected?
 > - How missing values (`NA`) have been handled by R?